McGill Redbirds and Martlets: History

 In 2006, McGill's Senate approved a proposed anti-hazing policy to define forbidden initiation practices.

 In 2018, after a slew of protests—both online and on-campus—an online vote revealed that 78.8 per cent of the McGill student population were in favour of changing the varsity teams' "Redmen" name, with 21 per cent against.
 The university's nickname emerged in the 1920s.
 In the 1950s, both men's and women's teams came to be nicknamed the "Indians" and "Squaws", and some teams later adopted a logo of an indigenous man wearing a headdress in the 1980s and '90s.
 In December 2018, McGill University released a working group report that revealed deep divisions between students and alumni who defend the nearly century-old name and those who feel it is derogatory to indigenous students.
 In January 2019, it was announced that the principal Suzanne Fortier would decide whether or not to change the name by the end of the 2019 academic term.

 In 2019, an announcement confirmed that the Redmen name for its men's varsity sports teams had been dropped.
 No new name was planned; the groups would be known as the McGill teams.
 However, in 2020 McGill University revealed that the varsity men's sports teams would be known as the "Redbirds".
 The name carries historical links to several McGill sports clubs, teams, and events.
 The former name would remain in the McGill Sports Hall of Fame and on items such as existing plaques, trophies and championship photos.

+In 2025, the University announced it would be cutting 25 sports for the 2026/27 season.
+The sports that are planning to be cut include: